Oktane-C/Canned-Responses/README.md

 # Canned-Responses
-A simple Chrome extensions to use Canned Responses
+A simple Chrome extensions to use Canned Responses by Cristian Mihai Dodoaca

 -= How to Install =-

+Note: You'll need all files in a dedicated folder(best practice).

 1. Open Chrome
 2. Select the 3dots (hamburger) menu from top right